Instanton NDA and Applications to Axion Models: Instanton NDA vs. Full Instanton Calculations

 The above discussion implies that the effects of an instanton can be captured by a local fermion operator, the so-called 't Hooft operator.
 Schematically this operator is of the form \be \vcenter{\hbox{ }} \sim C_N \left(\frac{8\pi^2}{g^2(M_{\rm IR})}\right)^{2N} e^{\pm i \frac{a}{f_a}}\frac{e^{-\frac{8\pi^2}{g^2(M_{\rm IR})}}}{M_{\rm IR}^{3(k_1+\ldots +k_n)-4}} \psi_1^{2k_1}\cdots \psi_n^{2k_n}\,, \ee and captures the effect of instantons of size $\rho < 1/M_{\rm IR}$ in the UV theory where $M_{\rm IR}$ is an IR cutoff.
-Note that the external legs of this 't Hooft operator are the fermion zero modes, hence to convert it to an ordinary Feynman diagram one needs to include the explicit expression of the zero mode wavefunction, which corresponds to the overlap of the zero mode with a generic external state.
-Once these zero mode wavefunctions are included it can be used as an ordinary vertex in a Feynman diagram.
+Note that in order to arrive at the exact expression for the local 't Hooft operator (which can then be used as an ordinary vertex in a Feynman diagram) one has to apply the LSZ reduction formula to the correlation function in Eq.~\eqref{eq:tHooftCorrelator}.
 In the previous expression we also evaluate the gauge coupling in the prefactor at $M_{\rm IR}$ where the integral over the instanton size is dominated.
 Note that the integral over the instanton orientation within the gauge group ensures gauge invariance and fixes the index contractions of the fermion fields.
 It is often convenient to trade $e^{-\frac{8\pi^2}{g^2(M)}}$ for the RG invariant scale $\Lambda_G$ which is defined as \be \Lambda^{b_0}_G \equiv M^{b_0}e^{-\frac{8\pi^2}{g^2(M)}}\,, \ee where the subscript $G$ stands for the gauge group.
 For asymptotically free theories $\Lambda_G$ is the one-loop definition of the confinement scale.